Deliver us from evil…

 Things don’t seem to be that great when he returns home, however.
 His mother doesn’t have the best relationship with him, and he wasn’t super close with his twin.
 People in town are saying horrible things regarding Jake, and how he must have been involved in something awful.
 Matthew appears to have no answers to go on.

 He begins to go to his old haunts, even staying at Jake’s house, hoping for clues.
 And little by little, things get worse as their connection begins to deepen, and Matthew is only getting bits and pieces of his brother’s life before death.
 At some point, they determine there is something demonic about the connection and Matthew has to work through forgiveness issues to best serve his brother and solve the mystery.

 It is a great read.
 Matthew is a well thought out character, with boldness, but uncertainty, restraint, but compassion.
 I like the old timey scenarios at his ex-girlfriend’s bar and the relationship with his friend who became a pastor.
 The suspense was worth the ride.

 I would gladly read another book by Michael Cordell (https://michaeljcordell.com/)

-Disclosure of Material Connection: I received this book free from Jane Rubietta.
+Disclosure of Material Connection: I received this book free from NetGalley and TCK Publishing.
 I was not required to write a positive review.
-The opinions I have expressed are my own and I appreciate the opportunity to receive an advanced reader copy to do so.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255 <http://www.access.gpo.gov/nara/cfr/waisidx_03/16cfr255_03.html> : “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+The opinions expressed are my own.
+I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255 (http://www.access.gpo.gov/nara/cfr/waisidx_03/16cfr255_03.html): “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”